masewo/lod_vnc/README.md

 # lod_vnc

-Some scripts to make VNC connections work on Linux on DeX.
-Tested okay on a Samsung Galaxy Note 9.
+Some scripts to make VNC connections over WiFi work on Linux on DeX.
+Tested okay on a Samsung Galaxy Note 9 and a Pixel C with bVNC as a client.

 ## Getting Started